Sticky Password Review 2023: What Can the Password Manager Do?

 Installation & Usage

-Installing Sticky Password is not all that complicated.
-After downloading the installation file from the service's homepage, you'll go through all the usual installation steps, followed by the creation of a Sticky account and setting a master password.
-The latter unlocks your password database and should be the last password you'll ever need to commit to memory.
-In the event that you forget it, there's no way to regain access, so make sure to choose carefully!
+Sticky Password is not difficult to install: Download the installation file from the service's homepage and follow the usual installation steps.
+Then, create a Sticky account and set your master password.
+This unlocks your password database and should be the last password you'll ever need to memorize.
+Choose carefully because if you lose or forget it, you'll lose access to your account.

-Sticky Password lends a hand when creating your master password.
+Sticky Password helps you create your master password.

-Once installation is complete, you can integrate the extension compatible with your browser.
-The browser in which you install Sticky Password should be automatically identified, however, this does not happen 100% of the time.
-No need to fear though, as manually configuring this is both quick and easy.
+Once installation is finished, you can integrate the appropriate extension for your browser, which should be automatically identified.
+Even though, this doesn't always happen, manual configuration is both quick and easy.

-Sticky Password supports imports of data sets from other services and browsers.
+Sticky Password supports data set imports from other services and browsers.

-Sticky Password’s interface harkens back to the glory days of AOL and Windows, making it somewhat nostalgic.
+Sticky Password’s interface reminded us of the late 90s and AOL, which made us somewhat nostalgic.
 Even though its appearance is a bit outdated, the program is highly versatile and doesn't take long to get used to.
-All the same, Sticky Password can't keep up with its competitors' more streamlined dashboards.
+All the same, Sticky Password can't keep up with its competitors' sleeker dashboards.

-Next, we'll discuss Sticky Password's two main components: The desktop app and browser extension (we assess the mobile app later in the review).
+Next, we'll discuss Sticky Password's two main components: Its desktop app and its browser extension (we review its mobile app later in the review).

-The desktop app serves as Sticky Password's beating heart.
-By clicking on the "Quick Access" tab, you can add new accounts, secure notes, business cards, or portable passwords.
-Here, you'll also find the "Security Dashboard", where you can review the security of all of your accounts.
+The desktop app serves as Sticky Password's core.
+Click on "Quick Access" to add a new account, secure memo, identity, or portable password.
+This is also where you'll find the "Security Dashboard", where you can review the security of your accounts.

 Sticky Password's user interface is not as modern looking as those of its competitors.

-In principle, the browser extension is nothing more than a slimmed-down version of the desktop app.
-It allows you to add new web accounts or directly jump to a specific website.
-For more complex tasks, however, the extension forwards you to the desktop app.
-Since our last review, Sticky Password has integrated a password generator into its extension, making it possible to create secure passwords directly in your browser.
+The browser extension is really nothing more than a slimmed-down version of Sticky Password's desktop app.
+You can add new web accounts or go directly to a specific website.
+For pretty much everything else, the extension forwards you to the desktop app.
+Since our last review, Sticky Password has added a password generator to its extension.
+This allows users to create secure passwords directly in their browser.

 Sticky Password's browser extension is essential for the service's autofill.

-Sticky Password might not be the sleekest looking password manager, however, after getting used to its somewhat outdated appearance, the program does offer a reliable and user-friendly password managing tool.
-All the same, we do expect such a well-established service to keep up with the times and make some updates to its apps.
+Sticky Password might not be the sleekest-looking password manager.
+However, if you can look past its appearance, you'll get a reliable and user-friendly password management tool.
+All the same, we expect such a well-established service to keep up with the times and make some updates to its apps.

 Features

-Sticky Password comes with a solid package of features, entailing most of what is sought after in a password manager, covering everything from autofill to a password generator.
-The program even has a few (positive) surprises, especially in the area of security.
+Sticky Password comes with a solid package of features that includes most of what is sought after in a password manager.
+This ranges from autofill to a password generator.
+The program even has a few (positive) surprises, especially in terms of security.

 Security Dashboard

-Unfortunately, weak passwords have to be modified manually since, unlike Dashlane or LastPass, Sticky Password does not possess an integrated password changer.
+Unfortunately, weak passwords have to be modified manually.
+Unlike Dashlane or LastPass, Sticky Password doesn't offer an integrated password changer.

 Portable Version

-You can also export your Sticky Password data to an external USB storage device, creating a portable version of your password vault.
-To allow for the encrypted data to be read by another device, it is necessary to enter your master password.
-While this might seem a bit of a hassle, it means that losing or misplacing the storage device will not negatively impact the security of your passwords, since they will be inaccessible to whoever finds them.
+You can export your Sticky Password data to an external USB storage device and create a portable version of your password vault.
+To enable another device to read your encrypted data, you'll need to enter your master password.
+While this might seem a bit of a hassle, it means that losing or misplacing the storage device will not compromise the security of your passwords: They remain inaccessible to whoever finds them.

-Sticky Password's portable version allows you to securely take your password vault with you on an external storage device.
+Sticky Password's portable version allows you to safely take your password vault with you on an external storage device.

 Autofill

-Whenever you create a new account on a website, you can generate a secure password by clicking on the Sticky Password icon in the password field.
-Once you've registered a new account for a website where you don't yet have any data saved, you can automatically save your login data for it.
+Whenever you create a new account online, you can generate a secure password by clicking on the Sticky Password icon in the password field.
+Once you've registered a new account for a website where you've never saved data before, the program will automatically store your account details.

 Sticky Password automatically saves new login data.

-While other password managers are notorious for only supporting the most well-known browsers, Sticky Password is compatible with a number of lesser-known browsers as well.
+While other password managers are often only compatible with well-known browsers, Sticky Password works with many lesser-known ones too.
 Secure browsers like Comodo Dragon, as well as Yandex and Pale Moon, are all supported.

 Sticky Password is compatible with a number of less-common browsers.

-Do you want to share account data or other entries with your friends, co-workers, or family?
-You can with Sticky Password, but only as a premium subscriber.
-The service even offers the ability to configure access rights for different users.
-Those with limited access can only use data sets, but not edit or share them, whereas those with full access have the same privileges as you.
+Do you want to share account data or entries with your friends, co-workers, or family?
+You can, but only if you're a premium Sticky Password subscriber.
+The service even makes it possible to configure access rights and privileges for different users.
+Those with limited access can only use data sets, but not edit or share them.
+Anyone you've given full access to has the same privileges as you.

-Taken together, Sticky Password provides a nice range of features, which although not breathtaking, fulfill most expectations users have for password managers.
+Taken together, Sticky Password provides a nice range of features.
+Even though these aren't breathtaking they do fulfill most expectations users have for password managers.
 There were some minor issues with autofill, but overall, the browser extension is reliable.

 Security

-Similar to many other password managers, Sticky Passwort uses AES 256 to encrypt data.
-The program’s security philosophy is based on the Zero-knowledge proof: Only you know your master password and it cannot be retrieved from the program’s servers.
-If you forget it, there is (unfortunately) no way for you to recover it, however, precisely that makes the program especially secure.
+Like many other password managers, Sticky Password uses AES 256 to encrypt data.
+The program’s security philosophy is based on the zero-knowledge proof: Only you know your master password and it cannot be retrieved from the program’s servers.
+If you forget it, there's nothing that can be done to recover it.
+While this might sound scary, it makes the program highly secure.

 When you activate cloud sync, the program synchronizes encrypted data using Sticky Password’s secure servers.
-In addition, you can limit sync to wireless internet (WiFi) only, or even deactivate it from your first usage of the program, as a result of which, your data will only be saved locally.
+In addition, you can limit sync to wireless internet (WiFi) only, or even deactivate it. if you choose this option after installation, your data will only be stored locally.

-You can protect your account against unauthorized access by activating multi-factor authentication.
+Protect your account against unauthorized access with multi-factor authentication.

-Sticky Password is highly secure, and thanks to its flexible sync settings and lack of account recovery options, it offers a few advantages over its competitors.
+Sticky Password is highly secure, and thanks to its flexible sync settings and lack of account recovery options, it does have a few advantages over its competitors.

 Mobile Usage

 Sticky Password's mobile app comes with its own browser, however, autofill performs similarly to the desktop version's browser (in our case, Chrome).
-When you access a website, the Sticky Password logo will appear in any login fields for which you have accounts.
-During testing, autofill was reliable, saving new login/registration data.
+When you access a website, the Sticky Password logo should appear in any information fields that it has a data set for.
+During testing, autofill was reliable, and saved new login/registration data.

-The app can be unlocked using the master password, a PIN, a pattern, a graphic key, or a fingerprint scan, and if desired, you can disable protection altogether.
-As such, Sticky Password offers you the choice between security and comfort.
-However, we strongly recommend against indulging in too much of the latter in the event that someone steals your smartphone or you lose it since your login data for all saved services would be instantly compromised.
+You can unlock the mobile app with a master password, PIN, pattern, graphic key, or fingerprint scan, and if desired, you can disable protection altogether.
+Sticky Password gives users a choice between security and comfort.
+However, we strongly recommend against too much convenience in case someone steals your smartphone or you lose it: This would instantly compromise any stored data and accounts.

-Taken together, Sticky Password's mobile app is a good companion to the desktop version: Optically, it’s not stunning or catchy, but it does offer access to a wide range of features.
+Taken together, Sticky Password's mobile app is a good companion to its desktop version.
+It isn't going to win any design awards, but it does offer access to a wide range of features.

 Support

-Sticky Password's help center ⇱ serves up a number of tutorials and FAQs for a nice variety of topics.
-These include step-by-step guides with screenshots, sorted by category and operating system.
-Rounding things out for static support, you can use a full-text search to find precisely what you're looking for.
+Sticky Password's help center features a number of tutorials and FAQs that cover a nice variety of topics.
+These include step-by-step guides with screenshots that are sorted by category and operating system.
+Conveniently, you can use a full-text search to find precisely what you're looking for.

 A forum is also offered, but this doesn't appear to be particularly active.

-Sticky Password's support is well-stocked with a number of guides and FAQs.
+Sticky Password's support includes a number of guides and FAQs.

-Unfortunately, direct contact with the support team can only be taken up via email - a chat version, like that provided by Dashlane, would be more practical, but isn't anywhere to be found.
-Email support can be accessed by clicking on the "Support for Premium Clients" button, which is somewhat difficult to find.
+Unfortunately, direct contact with the support team is only possible via email.
+A live chat, like that offered by Dashlane, would be more practical.
+To access email support, click on the "Support for Premium Clients" button, which can be difficult to find.
 The company guarantees answers within 24 hours.
-Despite its labeling, non-premium clients can also contact support using the same email address, however, they'll have to make do without the 24-hour guarantee.
+Despite its labeling, non-premium clients can also contact support at the same email address, but there's no 24-hour guarantee.

-During testing, our query (premium account) was answered within 16 hours.
+During testing, our question (Premium) was answered within 16 hours.

 Pricing